 Taxes in Pennsylvania are levied on a variety of items, including income, property, and retail sales items.
 Overall, Pennsylvania's state and local tax burden is 9.8 percent, according to numbers crunched by the nonprofit Tax Foundation.
-This ranks Pennsylvania at #36, in the bottom third of all states.
+This ranks Pennsylvania at No. 36, in the bottom third of all states.
 Pennsylvania's state income tax is fairly low at a flat rate of 3.07 percent, and retirement income isn't taxed, which is a nice break for seniors.
 Property taxes can be high in some areas, however, and taxes levied on gasoline and cigarettes are among the highest in the nation.

 Pennsylvania has a flat tax rate of 3.07 percent on individual income tax, with no standard deductions or personal exemptions.